Source & Targets

 The core model behind skillshare: one source, many targets.

-Understanding source vs targets helps you know where to edit skills (always in source — changes reflect via symlinks), why sync is a separate step, and how collect works in the reverse direction.
+Understanding source vs targets helps you know where to edit skills and agents (always in source — changes reflect via symlinks), why sync is a separate step, and how collect works in the reverse direction.

 The Problem